open-telemetry/opentelemetry-java/QUICKSTART.md

 In the following, we present how to trace code using the OpenTelemetry API.
 **Note:** Methods of the OpenTelemetry SDK should never be called.

-First, the code must acquire a `tracer` which is responsible of create spans and interact with the in-process W3C trace-context.
+First, a `Tracer` must be acquired, which is responsible for creating spans and interacting with the [Context](#context-propagation).
-A tracer is acquired using the OpenTelemetry API specifying name and version parameters.
+A tracer is acquired by using the OpenTelemetry API specifying the name and version of the library instrumenting the instrumented library or application to be monitored.
-More information are available in [Obtaining a Tracer].
+More information is available in the specification chapter [Obtaining a Tracer].

 ```java
 Tracer tracer = OpenTelemetry.getTracerRegistry().get("instrumentation-library-name","semver:1.0.0");